elunna/hackem/hackem_changelog.md

 - Gets spell-hunger reduction (similar to wizards but it's calculated with (int - 2)
 - Ice mages get the multishot penalty
 - Their multishot penalty doesn't apply to knives!
+- Their special spell is cone of cold.

+One major drawback to playing Ice Mages is that they can never attain 100% fire resistance.
+When they get Vulnerability to Fire - this caps their max fire resistance to 50%.

 #### Ice and Flame details